Artifactory Advisory Locks Configuration for PostgreSQL

 curl -u admin:{password} -H "Content-Type: application/yaml" -d 'forceNativeDbLocksMechanismInAutoMode: true' -XPATCH http://{IP_address}/artifactory/api/system/configuration

-No downtime is required to make the transition to advisory locks.
-However, it is recommended to perform the transition during off-peak times.
-In addition, it is recommended to perform a rolling restart after activation to prevent excess overhead.
+No downtime is required to transition to advisory locks.
+We recommend performing the transition during off-peak times, and performing a rolling restart after activation to prevent excess overhead.

 When advisory locks are activated, the following message appears in artifactory-service.log: